top of page

 Resources for Voters

-Here are some tools and some information that you may find helpful to better prepare yourself to vote, and ensure you are making well informed decisions about who you're voting for and when.
+Here are some tools, resources, and information that you may find helpful when preparing to vote.
+This information can help you better prepare yourself and ensure you are making well informed decisions about who you're voting for and when.

 Below are some categories that might help you figure out where you are in the process.